Accident Compensation Lawyers

 Most people have heard of compensation for “pain and suffering.”
 Unlike medical bills or lost wages, there is no set formula to determine the dollar amount of a person’s pain and suffering, so a jury must determine the amount.
 This is why this type of compensation is often referred to as “non-economic damages.”
 Insurance companies often fight hard on this issue.
 An experienced personal injury attorney knows how best to convince an insurance company that a jury is likely to award a large amount for pain and suffering.

 While the types of accident compensation discussed here are the most common, there are other types a claimant may recover.
-This is why it is in an injured person’s best interest to hire an experienced attorney.
+This is why it is in an injured person’s best interest to hire an experienced car accident attorney.
 If you or a loved one have been injured in an accident, do not try to go it alone.
 Consult an attorney in your area to ensure that you have the best chance of recovering all the compensation to which you are entitled.